My Itchy Travel Feet | The Baby Boomer's Guide To Travel

 Take a Walk…in New York City

 I’m a baby boomer who likes to walk.
 Are you?
 When I visit New York City, I could walk all day soaking up the Big Apple’s energetic vibe.
 Last year when I attended TBEX, walking through Greenwich Village on the way to my lodging in Chelsea was a delight, although mighty hot.
-In today’s guest post, travel writer Terry Trucco shares her favorite New York City walks.
+In today’s guest post, travel writer Terry Trucco shares her favorite New York City walking suggestions.

 new-york-city-boomer-walking-tour